GCSE Core subjects

 GCSE Art is about having an adventurous and enquiring approach to the visual world and developing the skills to express it.
 Our students learn about past and contemporary art and design and are able to produce a personal response embracing a range of ideas.
 Our students develop the skills to investigate, analyse and experiment, as well as expanding their imaginative powers and the skills to express their ideas and feelings.
 They will also gain an understanding of the place of art, craft and design in history and in society.
 The GCSE course is made up of two parts, a personal portfolio in Art and Design and an externally set assignment.

-Food prep & Nutrition
+Food Prep & Nutrition

 Food Preparation and Nutrition is a starting point for many careers and a good foundation for further education courses concerned with nutrition and diet, food safety, quality control, product development and food science.
 This exciting course offers a wide range of food related topics for study and includes practical work.
 Both theory and practical skills are assessed during the course which ensures students develop a thorough understanding of nutrition, food science, food provenance and the working characteristics of food materials.